 1. Call Recording

 It’s a known fact that many companies record customer support calls to evaluate the quality of the assistance provided by operators and improve service.
-This is one of the features that VoIP solutions provide, and you can use it to avoid missing an important message or confusions that arise because of what was said during a call.
+This is one of the features that VoIP solutions provide, and you can use it to avoid missing an important message or confusion that arises because of what was said during a call.

 2. Cost-Effectiveness